Buffalo January 02, 2019

 6. Eternal Flame Falls

 One of the many reasons we love to head out to Chestnut Ridge Park during the winter, Eternal Flame Falls looks even more mesmerizing when you get to see the elements of ice and fire mixed together in the heart of Western New York's snowy scenery.
-If you've only ever hiked out to Eternal Flame Falls during our warmer months, it's time you see this frozen over wonder for yourself before 2019 is over!
+If you've only ever hiked out to Eternal Flame Falls during our warmer months, it's time you see this frozen over wonder for yourself!

 Which waterfalls do you like to see frozen over during the winter?
 For more amazing destinations that are worth checking out this winter, make sure you read about how you can